Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/basics.md

 ### Floating Point numbers

-Floating point numbers are more or less the same as in other languages, but only these syntaxes are allowed.
+Floating point numbers are more or less the same as in other languages:

-> **Note:** exponential syntaxes might be supported in future versions

 ```
 1.56        // Basic float
 -67.2       // Negative floats are also literals
+1e10        // Scientific notation is allowed
+2E-5
+1.5e2
+-2.2E-8
 ```

 All these values are compiled to `Float` values.